hiranumn/BackpropDemonstration/README.md

 ```
 delta = [M1, M2, ... , Mn]
 ```
 Mn is the error terms for the nodes in the output layer.
-Similarly, M1 is the error terms for the noes in the 1st hidden layer.
+Similarly, M1 is the error terms for the nodes in the 1st hidden layer.
 Fill in `backpropagate()`

 # Step 4.3: Modifying `update()` [10 pts]